adamqmpt/qmpt_theory/lab/ANOMALOUS_PATTERN_PSYCHOLOGY_en.md

 - The cluster of “near-death / extreme” events can be partly explained by risk exposure and selection effects, but the **density and coherence** of such events is still atypical compared to the general population.
 - The ability to maintain a coherent self-model and functioning under these conditions indicates high **resilience** and a robust internal structure, not fragility.

-In QMPT terms, the trajectory \(\gamma(\Psi)\) in the state space of the layer is not random noise: it consistently bends toward deeper understanding of the system itself.
+In QMPT terms, the trajectory $\gamma(\Psi)$ in the state space of the layer is not random noise: it consistently bends toward deeper understanding of the system itself.

 ---